-Modeled after the Olympics and recognized by the IOC, the International Children’s Games were created 50 years ago with the goal of promoting peace and friendship through sport and competition.
+Modeled after the Olympics and recognized by the IOC, the International Children’s Games – This link opens in a new browser tab were created 50 years ago with the goal of promoting peace and friendship through sport and competition.
 Lake Placid’s multi-sport and cultural event serves to maintain that tradition, operating under a tagline and mission statement that embodies that spirit: “Friendship and Sport Move Mountains.”

 Over 450 athletes ages 12 to 15 from 33 cities spanning 14 countries from around the world will engage in friendly competition – they will all compete with their peers in eight sports: alpine skiing, freestyle skiing, snowboarding, cross country skiing, biathlon, long track speed skating, figure skating, and hockey.
 The events are held at Whiteface Mountain, the Olympic Jumping Complex, Olympic Speed Skating Oval, and the Olympic Center.

 When not competing, athletes will get acquainted with fellow competitors from other cultures through free-time activities aimed at inter-cultural learning and fellowship.
 The students will gather together each night at in the Conference Center at Lake Placid where there will be learning activities and presentations including a snowshoe expo, an Olympic athlete meet and greet, team-building games by Experience Outdoors, and much more.

 “We are incredibly excited to welcome the world to Lake Placid and provide a platform for these children to be able to compete on a world-class stage while building friendships,” said ICWG Executive Director Eileen Mowrey.